-In the distinctive language of British journalism, the English football fans who caused so much trouble in Marseilles variously “went on the rampage”, “ran amuck”, were guilty of “thuggish behaviour”, or “caused mayhem”.
-They were variously described in news stories as louts, yobs, thugs and ruffians, but the word that was universally employed was hooligan.
+In the distinctive language of British journalism, the English football fans who caused so much trouble in Marseilles in June 1998 “went on the rampage”, “ran amuck”, were guilty of “thuggish behaviour”, or “caused mayhem”.
+They were described in news stories as louts, yobs, thugs and ruffians, but the word that was universally employed was hooligan.

 Its origin may lie in one or other of several popular sources that led to this version of an ancient Irish family name becoming a byword, initially for comedy and latterly for violence.
 A music-hall song, The O’Hooligan Boys, was first mentioned in a London newspaper, The Era, in October 1891 as forming part of a new programme at the Elephant and Castle Theatre.
 It had been written by Messrs Sinclair and Davis and featured the doings of a rowdy Irish family.
 A comic routine, The Hooligan Musketeers, demonstrating their humorous attempts at marching, was performed in December by a man named Wilkinson at The Windsor Castle, a music hall at Plumstead, south-east London.
 A series of cartoons about a family named Hooligan began in 1892 in a periodical called Nuggets.
 Half a world away, in 1888 the Sydney Morning Herald noted the song Miss Hooligan’s Christmas Cake, which is known to have been widely performed in the UK a few years later; it may be a relative of A Slice of Mike Hooligan’s Cake, which was reported in London in early 1885.
 Another song, The Hooligans, was known to have been performed by the Irish comedians Jim O’Connor and Charles Brady to great success as two roistering boys named Bill Jinks and Bob Buster at the Theatre Royal Hull at the end of 1891:

 Oh, The Hooligans!
 Oh, the Hooligans!